whage/thesis/thesis.md

 The key to this type (and the language) is that the programmer can not directly access the underlying value.
 Pattern matching must be performed and that forces to programmer to also handle the case where it holds a `Nothing` (the equivalent of a null value in other languages).
-Unline `null` in most imperative languages, `Nothing` is not compatible with other types so it can not be returned from functions.
+Unlike `null` in most imperative languages, `Nothing` is not compatible with other types so it can not be returned from functions.
 Functions where the result may be a "no value" must use a `Maybe` type as their return type and so the callers of these functions are forced to explicitly handle the "no value" cases.

 In theory, a language that supports `Maybe` or `Option` types (parametric sum types) and enforces explicit handling of the `Nothing` case is a language where a `NullPointerException` is no longer possible.
-Tony Hoare called the null value the "billion dollar mistake" because he believes that the amount of man-hourse wasted examining and fixing software bugs related to invalid pointers could already be translated to losses of that magnitude for the software industry.
+Tony Hoare called the null value the "billion dollar mistake" because he believes that the amount of man-hours wasted examining and fixing software bugs related to invalid pointers could already be translated to losses of that magnitude for the software industry.
 If we believe Prof. Hoare's estimate to be correct, it would make a lot of sense to start using languages and libraries that are built around the notion of sum types.